The institutional liquidity playbook — free guides + battle-tested MT4/MT5 tools MQL5 Market store →

 One price separates every trading day into cheap and expensive: the New York midnight open.
 Above it, longs are paying premium.
 Below it, sellers are.
 That one line changes how you read everything.
+Smart money traders use it to split the session into premium and discount.

 Why midnight — and why it is the "true" open